accdavlo/calcolo-scientifico/lectures/03/031_transport.md

 ---
 <style scoped>section{font-size:23px;padding:50px;padding-top:0px}</style>

 ## Can we do better with the spatial discretization?
+Lax-Friedrichs
 A simple change in the method can adjust it:
 The Lax-Friedrichs method considers this
 $$